 Most order fulfillment operations require significant time to pick and pack deliveries.
 Achieving one- or even two-day shipping requires tight cycle times and precise execution across multiple parties in the supply chain.

 However, US consumers largely remain unwilling to pay for speed.
 Recent research from McKinsey found that only one in five US consumers will pay a marginal increase in fees for faster shipping as compared to standard free-delivery options.
-To combat these challenges, many omnichannel retailers are using in-store fulfillment software to manage order fulfillment directly from the store, as a way to improve delivery speeds and profitability.
+To combat these challenges, many omnichannel retailers are using In Store Fulfillment Software to manage order fulfillment directly from the store, as a way to improve delivery speeds and profitability.

 The Why: In Store Fulfillment Software Enables Lightning-Fast Delivery